 Derek appreciates Hope’s high academic standards, intentional commitment to diversity and vibrant Christian community.
 He especially values the willingness of Hope faculty to engage in student mentoring and formation and to foster values that reflect God’s coming kingdom.
 As the Director of the Emmaus Scholars Program, one of his greatest joys is to walk alongside students as they discern God’s calling on their life and seek to pursue God’s justice in society.

 Outside the College

-You can find Derek wasting way too much time watching Chicago Cubs baseball and Duke basketball.
-You may also find him running along the Lake Michigan dunes with his dog, in the kitchen trying to create something fun to eat, at LJ’s sipping iced coffee or at home reading books to his young son.
+You can find Derek wasting way too much time watching Chicago Cubs baseball or Duke basketball.
+You may also find him running along the Lake Michigan dunes with his dog, Charlie, in the kitchen trying to create something fun to eat, at LJ’s sipping iced coffee or at home reading books to his young son.
 When he’s not doing these things, he’s probably at Dimnent Chapel listening to his wife, Lauren Taylor, chaplain of discipleship at Hope College.